 Coast To Coast

 This run gives you the ultimate bragging rights—you can claim you ran from one side of New Zealand to the other.
 The urban track starts from Auckland CBD’s Waitemata Harbour and heads south to the Manukau Harbour.
 You’ll pass five volcanic sites (just casually), suburban streets and places of Maori history.
 The route is 16km so make sure you’re armed with blister pads and a drink bottle.
-Check out the course for yourself here.
+Best saved for runs outside of lockdown, check out the course for yourself here.

 The Pipeline Track/Road